kapella-hub/monitor_report_agent/README.md

 included in `requirements.txt`).
 If these variables are unset, SQLite remains the default.

 On startup, the service will automatically add any missing columns to existing SQLite or Postgres databases so upgrades keep schemas aligned without manual migrations.
+Common indexes (by target, log source, and monitor run fields) are also created when missing to keep lookups fast as history grows.

 ## Example workflow